0xPolygon/polygon-edge-docs/docs/community/propose-new-feature.md

 ## Overview

-If you want to include a fix, or just contribute to the code, it is highly encouraged you reach out to the team first. <br/>
+If you want to include a fix, or just contribute to the code, it is highly encouraged for you to reach out to the team first. <br/>
 The Polygon SDK uses a relatively basic feature proposition template, that is concise and to the point.

 ## PR Template